getnikola/plugins/v7/navstories/README.md

 based on the permalink structure (defaults to the directory structure of the posts).

+This plugin generates menus and one level of submenus (further sub-levels are mapped to first level submenus).
+WARNING: Support for submenus is theme-dependent.

 The menu entries inserted by navstories are inserted after entries from `NAVIGATION_LINKS`.
 Entries listed in `NAVIGATION_LINKS_POST_NAVSTORIES` are inserted after navstories entries.

 Format of `NAVIGATION_LINKS_POST_NAVSTORIES` is identical to `NAVIGATION_LINKS`.

-Sorting and display names in menu can be controlled for top-level entries via `NAVSTORIES_CFG`.
+Sorting and display names in menu can be controlled for top-level entries via `NAVSTORIES_MAPPING`.

 ```python
 NAVSTORIES_MAPPING = {